nedwardsthro/Thesis_Work/README.md

 The data can be found in the Data folder, further broken down into Raw Data, Cleaned Data, and Predictions Folders.

-The code can be found in the code folder, further broken down into Data Scraper, Data Cleaner, Models, Predictions, Z Value Analysis, and Figures R files.
+The code can be found in the [Code folder](https://github.com/nedwardsthro/Thesis_Work/tree/main/Code), further broken down into Data
+Scraper, Data Cleaner, Models, Predictions, Z Value Analysis, and Figures R files.